-As we work with our clients we see many accessibility fails that were made by contractors or other companies that just don’t meet ADA requirements.
+As we work with homeowners with physical disabilities, we see many accessibility fails that were made by contractors or other companies that just don’t meet ADA requirements.
 Some of these mobility equipment installations and home modifications are unfortunately unusable for the homeowner and result in even more headache and inaccessibility than before they were installed.
 Working with an accessibility provider who understands both ADA requirements and the practical, everyday needs of the homeowner, along with the knowledge of equipment or home modifications can help eliminate the stress of having to deal with a modification gone wrong.

 Home Accessibility Fail #1: Too Close To Be Usable